 Pfc.
 Vernon M. Pendley was born on August 5, 1921, in Provo, Kentucky, to

 Pearl C. Pendley & Laura Ann Pendley.
 He was raised on Provo Road, Provo County, Kentucky, with his four

 sisters and three brothers.
-It is known that
+It is known that he completed high school.

-Vernon was inducted into the U.S. Army on June 20, 1940, in Oxford, Mississippi, and was sent to Ft.
+Vernon was enlisted into the U.S. Army on June 20, 1940, in Oxford, Mississippi, and was sent to Ft.
 Knox, Kentucky, for basic training.
 The specific type of training he received is not known.
 At some point, he was assigned to HQ Company, 192nd Tank Battalion.
 He may have joined the battalion from the 753rd Tank Battalion to replace a National Guardsman released from federal service.

-At the fort, they were greeted by Gen. Edward King.
-The general apologized that the men had to live in tents along the main road between the fort and Clark Airfield.
-He made sure that they all received Thanksgiving Dinner before he went to have his own dinner.
+At the fort, they were greeted by Colonel Edward P. King, who apologized they had to live in tents along the main road between the fort and Clark Airfield.
+He made sure that they had what they needed and received Thanksgiving Dinner before he went to have his own dinner.
 Ironically, November 20 was the date that the National Guard members of the battalion had expected to be released from federal service.

 Vernon most likely took part in the Battle of the Points from January 27, 1942, until February 13, 1942.
 The Japanese had been landed on two points and been cut off.
 The tankers were sent in to wipe out these positions.
 According to Capt.
 Alvin Poweleit, the battalion's surgeon, the tanks did a great deal of damage.